 Middle English sadel, from Old English sadol "contrivance secured to the back of a horse, etc., as a seat for a rider," from Proto-Germanic *sathulaz (source also of Old Norse söðull, Old Frisian sadel, Dutch zadel, zaal, German Sattel "saddle"), from PIE root *sed- (1) "to sit" + Germanic suffix *-þra, used to form neutral names of tools.

 Extended to various things resembling or functioning as a saddle.
 Figurative phrase in the saddle "in an active position of management" is attested from 1650s.
 Saddle-horse "horse for riding" is from 1660s.
 Saddle-stitch (n.) is from bookbinding (1887).

 Old English sadolian "to put a riding saddle on;" see saddle (n.).
-The meaning "to load with a burden" is first recorded 1690s.
+The meaning "to load with or as with a burden" is recorded by 1690s.
 Related: Saddled; saddling.